p3l6/blog/hobbies-more.md

 I have in the past enjoyed playing Go, although I don't play much anymore.
 I was around an 8kyu rating when I was playing regularly.

+# Board games

+I have always enjoyed playing board games, with friends, family, or work game nights.
+While my game collection has grown and shrunk over the years, some of my favorites have been:

+* Illuminati.
+I first played this at a camp.
+The two players who'd played before told everyone that cheating is allowed as long as you don't get caught.
+However, this is an optional advanced rule and made it very complicated to understand for everyone else, since there are already a lot of rules!
+* Roborally.
+There's a newer version that I have never owned, but I have played and think is an improvement.
+* Bang.
+A fun spaghetti-western spin on the classic mafia/werewolves style hidden role games.
+* Settlers of Catan.
+One of the first board games I played with new friends when I got to college.
+As with many, a first introduction to me for modern board games.
+* Diplomacy?
+I have tried a few times to get into this game, since in theory it is so interesting that it doesn't have any element of random chance.
+It is hard to find a group to play with, since it does not make a good party game.

+# Video Games

+I have played many video games, mostly single player, or co-op.
+I never really approached the multiplayer war games, or MMOs.
+Some of the games I have the most memories playing were:

+* Starship Titanic.
+A humor puzzle game written by Douglas Adams, author of Hitchhikers Guide to the Galaxy.
+My brother and I would watch our dad play this game before bedtime when it came out.
+* Diablo 2.
+This was my go to game for a long period in high school and college.
+* Minecraft.
+The alpha version came out while I was in college, and I played on an early social server.
+The game has evolved a lot since the early days.
+* Mount and Blade: Warband.
+Another game I came across in college.
+A perfect combination of first-person sword battles, and risk-style campaign mapping.
+* Diablo 3.
+* Stardew Valley.
+As with a couple other games I played, I first heard about this when it was referenced in [an xkcd comic](https://xkcd.com/1790/).

 # Homebrewing